OCA/e-commerce/website_sale_product_attribute_filter_category/README.rst

 =====

 #.
 Go to Website Shop.
 #.
-Active filter by attributes in "Customize" option in top menu.
+Activate filter by attributes in "Customize" option in top menu.
+#.
+Activate attributes categories filters in "Customize" option in top menu.
 #.
 Now you can see product attributes filter grouped by categories.

 Bug Tracker